 - Because new furniture was not in my budget and I had accumulated a hodgepodge collection of mismatched hand-me-down furniture, slipcovers became my best friend.
 By covering chairs and ottomans in contrasting slip covers, I was able to mask how old and uncoordinated the fabric patterns were.

-- Speaking of mismatched hand-me-down furniture, I also tried to keep matching furniture finishes in the same room.
+- Speaking of mismatched hand-me-down furniture, I also tried to keep similar furniture finishes in the same room.
 Eventually, I began looking for wood furniture with dark finishes so that everything looked similar.

 - Don’t be afraid to use paint to transform furniture.
 Check out Pinterest for tutorials, and add a coat of paint to less-than-perfect wood furniture.
 (Make sure it’s wood, though, and not a composite material.)